aerosol/anxibits/_posts/2015-01-26-uncommon-things-for-common-tests.md

 ## Common fixtures directory

-It's a bit of PITA with CT to have one single directory for all your fixtures, since the CT-enforced convention is that you need a `long_name_bc_naming_is_hart_SUITE` directory per suite.
-We were pretty fed up with that; reusing fixtures is usually the bread and butter of medium/large systems.
-We came up with following solution:
+The CT-enforced convention is to have one data directory per suite.
+We were fed up with that;
+reusing fixtures is usually the bread and butter of medium/large systems.

 ```erlang
 set_fixt_dir(Test, Config) ->